 Here are some of the things you should start gathering:

-- Social Security number and date of birth for you, your spouse and dependents
+- Social Security number and date of birth for you, your spouse and other eligible family members

 - Child care, education and adoption costs